Ernest Thurtle: Later years

 Thurtle took increasingly conservative and right-wing positions in later years.

 In December 1929, he resigned from the left-wing ILP because its MPs believed they were ‘entitled to defy a majority decision of the Parliamentary Labour Party'.

 Thurtle defended Neville Chamberlain’s policy at Munich.
 In 1939 he told the House of Commons, ‘At the time of the crisis last September… I thought there was every justification, in all the circumstances, for his [Chamberlain] doing what he did at Munich’; and in relation the situation in March 1939, ‘I think, in view of his world reputation as a man for peace, he is probably the best man for the job’.
 In his 1945 memoir Time's winged chariot: memories and comments, Thurtle added that Chamberlain’s actions at Munich had been motivated by‘high moral purpose’.

 In November 1939, Thurtle called for the dismissal of civil servants in fighting services departments who were conscientious objectors; with the ILP’s John McGovern replying that Thurtle ‘seems to be developing a Hitler mentality’.
 Thurtle’s evident ambition for a government post led Aneurin Bevan to describe him in the House of Commons in 1940 as a ‘pimp of the Government’.

 Thurtle served under Brendan Bracken as parliamentary secretary of the Ministry of Information from 1941 until 1945.
 Reviewing Thurtle’s 1945 memoir, the Sunday Mirror wrote that ‘the author is known in the Labour Party as one of the “good boys who was a supporter of Mr. Chamberlain and who worked his way into becoming Parliamentary secretary of the Ministry of Information at £1,500 a year”’.

 Thurtle's memoir included extravagant praise of Chamberlain and Churchill, whereas ‘British Communists and the more Left-wing sections of the Labour Party are the main targets for Thurtle’s criticism'.

 At a time when mainstream politicians were cautiously considering exposing the BBC to commercial competition, in his memoir Thurtle advocated turning broadcasting over to competitive commercial enterprises alone.

-Thurtle was not appointed to any further ministerial or party poistions after the war, and he remained a backbench MP.
+Thurtle was not appointed to any further ministerial or party positions after the war, and he remained a backbench MP.
 He died at the Horton Hospital, Epsom, Surrey, on 22 August 1954, at the age of 69.